 As such, targeting Blankers in rather easy.
 A press of the right analog stick triggers a lock on, while guiding a cross hair over an aiming indicator aligns your weaponry up for a killing shot on the small, insect-like one.
 But the bigger Blankers are a bit trickier, and you’ll have to spin and weave around them, eliminating parts until the craft in completely inoperative.
 When using your defensive thrusters to dash out of the way, you’ll feel like a nimble but potent craft taking down a slow-moving battleship.

 Perhaps, cargo freighters would make for a better comparison.
 The large Blankers have minimal defense systems and later, don’t even put up much of a fight.
 Instead, they’ll delay their inevitable defeat through health regeneration, which can make the protracted battles drawn out even further.
 As such, it’s hard to perceive them as the ultimate threat to humanity.
 While ground-based targets add variety to combat, they don’t display aggression, making it seem like The Fraulines are the aggressors here.

 As such, there’s a perceptible disconnect with Wing of Darkness.
-While the relationship between the two leads is absorbing, there’s little interconnection with game’s the action sequences.
-Sure, success in battle is a catalyst for the two leads, but mostly their personal interactions are detached from battle.
-I appreciated this dissonance, thinking of how our vocations can be a secondary topic when socializing with coworkers.
-But others might be put off by the subtlety of the approach.
+While the relationship between the two leads is absorbing, there’s little interconnection with the larger war.
+Sure, success in battle is a catalyst for the two leads, but many of the events outside the relationship remain unexplained.
+I appreciated this dissonance, thinking of how our vocations can be a secondary topic when socializing with coworkers, but others might be put off by the subtlety of the approach.